RTEMS/rtems-docs/c-user/cpu_usage_statistics.rst

 DESCRIPTION:
     This routine re-initializes the CPU usage statistics for all tasks in the system to their initial state.
-The initial state is that a task has not executed and thus has consumed no CPU time.  default state which is when zero period executions have occurred.
+The initial state is that a task has not executed and thus has consumed no CPU time.

 NOTES:
     NONE